-- 1. Must have the necessary credits to be classified a senior at the start of the senior year.
+- Must have the necessary credits to be classified as a senior at the start of the senior year.
 Juniors may not be admitted to a Co-Op program, even if they can still earn enough credits to graduate; - 2.
 Must not have failed a prerequisite for an individual Co-Op program; - 3.
 Must have a cumulative unweighted GPA of at least 2.0 through the end of their junior year; and - 4.
 Must not have unexcused absences in excess of 6 days or in excess of 10 cumulative absences (excused or unexcused) during the junior year. - 5.
-Must be College and/or Career ready as defined by the Kentucky Department of Education by May 15th of the Junior year.
+Must be Transition Ready as defined by the Kentucky Department of Education by May 22nd of the Junior year.